Your cart is currently empty!

 Additions to the Authorized Chant Repertory

-During the ninth century, as the Frankish church enriched the Gregorian chant repertoire, the liturgy of the Mass grew increasingly ornate.
-Amalarius of Metz, a cleric serving under Charlemagne, was a notable advocate for the inclusion of melismatic passages in festive chants.
+During the ninth century, as the Frankish church embellished the Gregorian chant repertoire, the liturgy of the Mass grew increasingly ornate.
+Amalarius of Metz (c.
+775–c.
+850), a cleric serving under Charlemagne, was a notable advocate for the inclusion of melismatic passages in festive chants.
 He argued that these extended vocal flourishes could evoke a transcendent or mystical comprehension that surpassed the limits of spoken language.
 Amalarius praised the Roman custom of replacing the jubilus—the melisma on the “-ia” of “Alleluia”—with an even more elaborate melody, which he claimed singers referred to as a sequentia.
 However, this embellishment was not universally welcomed.
-Agobard of Lyons, a contemporary church figure, criticized the trend, lamenting that singers prioritized vocal display over spiritual devotion, boasting of their technical skill and memory, and competing in elaborate melismatic displays.
+Agobard of Lyons (c.
+769–840), a contemporary church figure, criticized the trend, lamenting that singers prioritized vocal display over spiritual devotion, boasting of their technical skill and memory, and competing in elaborate melismatic displays.

-One of the earliest documented instances of setting words to melismatic melodies comes from Notker Balbulus (Notker the Stammerer, d.
-912), a monk recognized as Charlemagne’s first biographer.
+One of the earliest documented instances of setting words to melismatic melodies comes from Notker Balbulus (c.
+840–6 April 912).
 In the preface to his Liber hymnorum (Book of Hymns), written around 880, Notker recounts how he learned this technique as a young man from a monk who had fled a Norman (Viking) attack on an abbey in northwestern France, likely around 850—about two decades after Amalarius first described and promoted the sequentia among the Franks.
 The refugee monk brought with him an antiphoner in which some sequentia melismas had been fitted with words.
 Inspired by this approach, Notker enthusiastically adopted the practice of setting syllabic texts to extended vocalises, laying the groundwork for what we now know as the sequence.

 The sequence developed into a fully syllabic chant characterized by a paired versicle format.
 This form stands out as a unique Frankish innovation within the growing Roman liturgical tradition.
 The term “sequence” itself means “that which follows,” reflecting its placement immediately after the Alleluia in the liturgy.
-In the sixteenth century, as part of the Counter-Reformation reforms, nearly all sequences were removed from the liturgical repertoire.
-Only four remained: Victimae paschali laudes for Easter, Veni sancte spiritus for Pentecost, Lauda Sion (composed by St. Thomas Aquinas) for Corpus Christi, and Dies irae for the Requiem Mass.
+The Council of Trent (1545-63) banned most sequences, retaining only four: Victimae paschali laudes for Easter, Veni sancte spiritus for Pentecost, Lauda Sion (composed by St. Thomas Aquinas) for Corpus Christi, and Dies irae for the Requiem Mass.

 Tropes